paulabenites/academic-kickstart/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

+title = "Talks"
-title = "Selected Keynotes and Invited Talks" subtitle = ""
+subtitle = "Selected Keynotes and Invited Talks"

 [content]
   # Page type to display.
 E.g. project.